In addition to your work as interior designers, you are also active in teaching. Which universities are you currently working at?

-Susanne Brandherm: I originally started my teaching career at the University of Applied Sciences in Trier.
+Susanne Brandherm: I originally started my teaching career at the university in Trier.
 Since the winter semester 2019/2020, I have been teaching exhibition architecture at the Peter Behrens School of Arts in Düsseldorf.
-The teaching assignment has just been extended to include design.
+The teaching position has just been expanded to include design.

 Sabine Krumrey: Since 2015, I have been working as a lecturer in the Spatial Concept and Design (B.A.) course at the Fresenius University of Applied Sciences, Department of Design | AMD in Hamburg.
-Parallel to my work as a lecturer, I have been supporting as many as six students with their bachelor’s theses this semester.
+Parallel to the lecturer’s work, this semester I accompanied no less than six students in their bachelor’s thesis.

-What do you find particularly appealing about teaching?
+What appeals to you most about teaching?

 What exactly are these projects about?

 Sabine Krumrey: Looking back from 2024, the project “Pandemic Spaces” aims to highlight a selection of key moments of societal, medical, logistical or psychological challenges facing global society in 2020 and 2021.
 The focus is on an exhibition design with space as a carrier of meaning.
 The starting point is the own experiences of the pandemic period with special attention to all moments of spatial nature of closeness and distance.
 This can include experiencing in all spaces of human and social life.
 The location of the exhibition is the former Art Kite Museum in Detmold, today Kulturfabrik Hangar 21 (architects von Gerkan, Marg and Partners).